Cone sisters: Art collecting and connections

 Gertrude Stein and her older brother Leo Stein had been orphaned in 1892 and relocated to Baltimore to reside with their mother's sister.
 This had led to their becoming part of the Cone sisters' social crowd.
 During Claribel's time at the Women's Medical College of Johns Hopkins University, Gertrude was also studying there.
-There was a large age gap between Claribel and Gertrude.
+There were many differences between Claribel and Gertrude.
 These individualistic women were attracted to each other, however, by their common interest in music, fine arts, and sociable conversations.
-Etta credited Leo with helping her develop an appreciation of modern art.
+Etta credited Leo Stein with helping her develop an appreciation of modern art.
 Etta was more reserved.
 She admired Gertrude's Bohemian lifestyle, and biographer Brenda Richardson concludes that there is a strong possibility Etta and Gertrude were at one point lovers.

 The sisters' particular social contacts produced an advantage from which they could compile a world-renowned art collection.
 The Cone sisters built up a large collection of paintings and sculptures by Picasso, Matisse, Cézanne, Paul Gauguin and Vincent van Gogh.

-Gertrude Stein later tried to downplay the Cone sisters as mere shoppers guided by their taste.
+Gertrude Stein later tried to undermine the Cone sisters as mere shoppers guided by their taste.
 In fact, the sisters had an excellent feel for fine art, influenced by the large collection of books on art which they purchased and used.
 The two sisters lived in apartments next to each other at the Marlborough Apartment building on Eutaw Street in the Bolton Hill neighborhood of Baltimore for fifty years.
 Their art was hung on the walls of their individual apartments.
 The sisters' nephew later recollected that their display of pictures covered most of the wall space, even the bathroom walls.

 The Cone sisters also had an impressive collection of lace acquired from various European sources.
 From early drawnwork styles such as reticella, to needle lace and bobbin lace styles spanning the centuries, the Cone sisters amassed important examples that also reside in the Baltimore Museum of Art today and have been exhibited.
 Examples of the Cone lace pieces include a Chantilly lace fan, a Point de France flounce, and many other styles.